pumpedlunch/uma-docs/developers/in-depth-tutorial-insurance-claims-arbitration.md

 Disputer should pass the address of this Insurance Arbitrator contract as `requester` and all the other parameters from the original request when claim was initiated as emitted by Optimistic Oracle in its `RequestPrice` event.

-If the claim is disputed the request is escalated to UMA DVM and it can be settled only after UMA voters have resolved it.
+If the claim is disputed then the request is escalated to UMA DVM and it can be settled only after UMA voters have resolved it.
+To learn more about the DVM see the docs section on the DVM [how does UMA's DVM works ](../protocol-overview/how-does-umas-oracle-work#umas-data-verification-mechanism).

 #### Settling insurance claim